Content marketing: How to get started

 Get organized

-Create an editorial planning calendar, something simple with columns such as: blog posting date, author, topic, summary, and I think, most importantly, target persona and calls to action.
-This should get you and your team, and anyone else in your organization thinking about writing toward your personas as the top priority.
+Create an editorial planning calendar, something simple with columns such as: posting date, channel, owner/author, topic, summary, target audience and call to action.
+This should get you and your team, and anyone else in your organization thinking about writing toward your target audiences as the top priority.
+If you don’t know who the content speaks to, you probably need to rewrite.
 If you’re unsure about calls to action, start by linking to other blog posts about similar topics.

 Set your organization up for success

-Now that you’re going into your blog writing with a persona and a call to action in mind, share this process with your team and across your organization.
+Now that you’re going into your content creation with an audience and a call to action in mind, share this process with your team and across your organization.
 Especially if you have subject matter experts in other departments, bring them into the loop on your content efforts.

 Just get started

-Before you fall into what I like to call “analysis paralysis” (you’re not alone!), planning out every single detail before posting any new content, instead, just get started.
-Remember, a single blog post doesn’t have to accomplish every goal or simultaneously educate all of your buyer personas.
-Now that you have your editorial planning calendar together, test out some topics, see what people are reading, and go from there.
+Before you fall into what I like to call “analysis paralysis,” planning out every single detail before posting any new content, instead, just get started.
+Remember, a single blog or social post doesn’t have to accomplish every goal or simultaneously educate all of your audiences.
+Now that you have your editorial planning calendar together, test out some topics, see what people are reading and go from there.

 Leave a Reply